What’s language disorder?

 - Ask your child to put your instructions in their own words after giving an explanation or command.

 Frequent contact with teachers is also important.
 Your child may be reserved in class and may not want to participate in activities that involve talking and sharing.
 Ask the teacher about class activities in advance to help prepare your child for upcoming discussions.

 Having difficulty understanding and communicating with others can be frustrating and may trigger episodes of acting out.
 Counseling may be needed to address emotional or behavioral issues.

-Effective communication is an important part of forming relationships at work, school, and social settings.
+Effective communication is an important part of forming relationships at work, school, and in social settings.
 An unaddressed language disorder can cause long-term consequences, including depression or behavior problems in adulthood.